 For more advanced photographers it’s possible to override the auto settings and choose Aperture Priority, Shutter Priority and Fully Manual operation if required.
 The control layout follows the MZ-7 almost completely, the only control missing is the somewhat useless ‘panorama’ mode, which simply masked the top and bottom of the frame.

-One major difference to the MZ-7 is the lens mount which is a plastic version rather than metal, and is also the cut down ‘crippled KAF’ mount.
+One major difference between the Pentax MZ-30 and the MZ-7 is the lens mount which is a plastic version rather than metal, and is also the cut down ‘crippled KAF’ mount.
 This mount is missing the pin which reads the aperture information from the lens which limits it’s operation to only a subset of lenses with a K mount.
 For example, I can’t use the 18 to 55mm lens from my Pentax K5 on the MZ-30 because there is no aperture ring on the lens and therefor the mz-30 doesn’t know what the aperture is in all modes.
 I believe it will work on some exposure modes, but not others.
 That particular situation wouldn’t actually affect me much but it’s something to look into if you are considering buying a film camera because you have a selection of legacy lenses.

 As I said abouve other than the mount this camera is very similar to the Pentax MZ-7 so please see that post for more details.

 Pentax MZ-30 Specification

 - DX coded film with override and mid roll rewind